hereliesadvaith/Nvim/README.md

 ## Features

 A clean and minimal configuration to keep things simple.
 You can easily add your plugins, keybindings and settings to make it truly yours.
 The key plugins used for this configuration is mentioned below.
-Click on the link to know more about the plugins. configuration
+Click on the links to know more about the plugins.

 - [Lazy](https://github.com/folke/lazy.nvim)
 - [Catppuccin](https://github.com/catppuccin/nvim)
 - [Lualine](https://github.com/nvim-lualine/lualine.nvim)